gocodebox/fusionforms/readme.txt

 3. Navigate to the Fusion Forms settings page
 4. Add your Infusionsoft Application Credentials
 5. Add Infusionsoft Webforms Using the Shortcode button on any WYSIWYG Editor!

+== Screenshots ==

+1. Fusion Forms Settings Screen
+2. Fusion Forms Shortcode Generator on a WordPress page
+3. An Infusionsoft webform embedded on a page using a Fusion Forms Shortcode (2015 Theme)
+4. The same webform embedded on a page using Infusionsoft's standard form embed code (2015 Theme)

+== Changelog ==